johndrothe/TAvChart/README.md

 </div>

-A quick look at the diagram told us that the scrum master was going to have access to the entire document only 1.5-2 hours per day.
+A quick look at the diagram told us that the scrum master was going to have access to the entire team only 1.5-2 hours per day.
 Our daily ceremonies were going to have to be very lean to keep from chewing up that precious overlap time.

 Based on this experience, it seemed pretty obvious that we could make great use of an